deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B1 Pandas and Deephaven.md

 Pandas uses `float32` and `float64` data types, which are equivalent to `float` and `double` in Deephaven.
 These are the same type and require the same memory.
 A `String` in Deephaven is an `object` in Pandas.
 \
 \
-Pandas has fewer data types than Deephaven, to learn more about creating tables with specific types, see our guide [How to create a table with newTable](https://deephaven.io/core/docs/how-to-guides/new-table/).
+Pandas has fewer data types than Deephaven.
+To learn more about creating tables with specific types, see our guide [How to create a table with newTable](https://deephaven.io/core/docs/how-to-guides/new-table/).
 \
 \
+**Table operations **

 Deephaven tables and Pandas DataFrames both contain tabular data.
 In both cases, users want to perform the same kinds of operations, such as creating tables, filtering tables, and aggregating tables.
 Below we present how to do the same operations with both Pandas and Deephaven.
 \
 \